No Products in the Cart

 - 000 steel wool

 Please do not leave your armor lying in the grass after removing it.
-The acid and humidity from the grass tend to accelerate the rot and strange odors that are hard to remove.
+The acid and humidity from the grass tend to accelerate the rot and strange odours that are hard to remove.

 When you have finished LARPing, remove your leather gear and let it dry in the sun as you tear down your camp.
 The Sun's ultraviolet radiation and increased water temperatures work together to kill harmful bacteria in the water and help to kill the fungus that can grow on the leather.